-Porcaro is back for his second season of blogging, while King gets his first crack at it.
-Today is their eighth entry for the 2013 season.
+Porcaro is back for his third season of blogging, while King gets his second crack at it.
+Today is their second entry for the 2014 season.

 Brrrrrrrrr ...
 Hope everyone is staying warm in this ridiculous weather.
 Unfortunately, the cold temps are preventing us from going down to Kansas State this weekend.
 Pretty bummed out about that because we were looking forward to playing a team that made it to the NCAA Super Regionals last year.

 Anyways, this last weekend in Florida in 80-degree weather was a treat.
 I’m sure most of you know we took two out of four.
 Sure was nice to get the first wins of the season, but for the way we played it’s a shame we didn’t come home with at least three wins.
 We were just a few plays/hits away from sweeping the whole weekend.
 It’s frustrating but that’s how baseball goes.

 There were tons of positives from this past weekend.
 We played a lot better baseball than the previous week in California.
 It all started on Friday when we had to play a doubleheader starting at 10:30 in the morning.
 It almost felt like travel ball back in the day when we were youngsters.
 Cody Peterson (AKA CP3, AKA Cobra Commander) made his first career start and did an excellent job.
 Congrats to him on his first victory as a Panther.
 After getting the first win of the season, we had some momentum heading into the next game against Ball State.

 Unfortunately, our bats decided to take a nap after being up so early.
 We really missed an opportunity there because Brian Keller pitched a great game and our bats just couldn’t give him any run support.
 But I’ll tell you what; we are going to win a lot of games this year when BK pitches like he did.